Alinrev/manual_testing_portfolio/Final Project/README.md

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.
 # Functional specifications
 #### The text below describes the functional specifications of the PIM's module, for which the final project is performed upon.
-This core module maintains all relevant employees related informations, including different types of personal informations, detailed qualifications, work experience, job related informations etc.
+*This core module maintains all relevant employees related informations, including different types of personal informations, detailed qualifications, work experience, job related informations etc.*
-The functionality of the PIM Module differs depending on the rights of the user.
+*The functionality of the PIM Module differs depending on the rights of the user.*
-The HR can:
+*The HR can*:
-* Configure optional/custom fields, data import from CSV, define reporting methods and termination reasons that will be used throughout the module.
+* *Configure optional/custom fields, data import from CSV, define reporting methods and termination reasons that will be used throughout the module*.
-* View all employee details
+* *View all employee details*
-* Add employee on the list.
+* *Add employee on the list*.
-* Generate employee report
+* *Generate employee report*
 # 1 Testing section
 ## Test planning
 The Test Plan is designed to describe all details of testing for the PIM's module from the OrangeHRM application.